Carpenter Bee Control

 Covered Under Our Service Plans

-Carpenters are covered under our service plans, which protect against over 20 pest types with no contract and unlimited free re-services between visits.
+Carpenter bees are covered under our service plans, which protect against over 20 pest types with no contract and unlimited free re-services between visits.

-Need Help With Carpenters?
+Need Help With Carpenter Bees?

 Family & veteran owned.
 Southeast Michigan's pest control professionals for over 25 years.